 How often should our equipment be PAT Tested?

-The frequency of inspection and testing depends upon the type of equipment and the environment it is used in.
+The frequency of PAT testing in Edinburgh varies upon the type of equipment and the environment it is used in.
 For example, a power tool, which is hand held and used on a construction site should be examined more frequently than a desk lamp in a hotel bedroom.
 For more detailed information please check out the www.HSE.gov.uk website.
+We at EICR Edinburgh carry out PAT testing on all types of equipment .

-- Open plug, check correctly wired and terminals tight & correct fuse in place – we can replace fuse for you or replace plug tops.
+- Open plug top, check correctly wired and terminals tight & correct fuse in place – we can replace fuse for you or replace plug tops.

 - Free from cuts, fraying and damage or exposed copper